New in the lexicon

 Sample PDF for download

 This can be achieved through measures such as the introduction of a strict clean desk policy, the use of encryption technologies and the secure handling of data on mobile devices.
 You should also train your employees to identify and minimize data protection risks.
-A well-thought-out data protection plan will help you make your hot desk office secure and legally compliant.
+A well-thought-out data protection plan helps you make your hot desk office secure and legally compliant.

-Involvement of employee representation
+Inclusion of employee representatives

-Legal right to a job
+Legal right to employment

-Hot desking works agreement
+Hot desking operating agreement

 Sample PDF for download